IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Method

 We assume that for each input sub-volume in $\mathcal{V}_{i}^{in}$ for a certain patient $i$, its full sub-volume ground-truth $\mathcal{Y}_{i}^{in}$ is available.
 Our loss function $\mathcal{L}$ becomes:

 We include an $l_{2}$ regularization over the network parameters $\Omega$ with a decay rate equal to 0.00001 to prevent overfitting.
 Our loss accumulates all the local losses computed from $t=1$ to $T-w+1$.
 For US volumes, $T$ can be large, and accumulating the loss over long ranges might lead to exploding gradients.
-To cope with this issue, we update the accumulated loss into two consecutive stages, 1) after it passes the first $\frac{T-w+1}{2}$ steps and 2) the last $\frac{T-w+1}{2}$ steps. $\mathcal{L}$ is optimized using ADAM updates\cite{kingma2014adam} with a scheduled learning rate that starts with 0.0001 and decreases to 0.00001 at the last two training epochs, to stabilize the weights updates.
-TBPTT is used to update the network parameters in a recurrent fashion.
+To cope with this issue, we update the accumulated loss into two consecutive stages, 1) after it passes the first $\frac{T-w+1}{2}$ steps and 2) the last $\frac{T-w+1}{2}$ steps. $\mathcal{L}$ is optimized using ADAM updates\cite{kingma2014adam} with a scheduled learning rate that starts at 0.0001 and decreases to 0.00001 at the last two training epochs, to stabilize the weights updates.